• Skip to primary navigation

 • Roasted Beet and Feta Salad

-• Salad with Ranch Dressing
+• Salad with Vegan Ranch Dressing

 • Maple Balsamic Brussels Sprouts

-How To Reheat It
+How To Store It

-• Should I cook the noodles in the soup or separately?
-You can cook the noodles in the soup but it will absorb most of the broth and make the consistency very thick.
+You can cook the lasagna sheets in the soup but it will absorb most of the broth and make the consistency very thick.
 I recommend that you cook the pasta separately and then add them to each bowl before serving.

 Success Tips